onikeyek/onikeyek/README.md

 ## Hi there 👋
 Hello 👋, My name is Naimot-Omodolapo-Yekini

-I’m an Information Technology IoT student, specializing in Cloud Engineering and IoT solutions.
-I am passionate about cloud systems, IoT, and innovative technologies.I’m passionate about experimenting with different technologies, including IoT systems, cloud platforms, automation, and software applications, while exploring how they can solve real-world challenges.
+I’m an Information Technology IoT student, specializing in Data Engineering and IoT solutions.
+I am passionate about Data, IoT, and innovative technologies.I’m passionate about experimenting with different technologies, including IoT systems, cloud platforms, automation, and software applications, while exploring how they can solve real-world challenges.

-Currently, I’m strengthening my skills in AWS, cloud infrastructure, while applying my knowledge through hands-on projects in IoT and data Science My career goal is to grow into a Cloud Engineer, contributing to scalable, impactful solutions that improve everyday life.
+Currently, I’m strengthening my skills in Data Engineering, cloud infrastructure, while applying my knowledge through hands-on projects in IoT and data Science My career goal is to grow into a Data Engineer, contributing to scalable, impactful solutions that improve everyday life.

 🔹Skills